imjoy-team/ImJoy/web/public/docs/api.md

 api.call(plugin_name,plugin_op,data)
 ```

 Calls a function from another plugin.

-Data can also be transferred.
-You need to make sure the argument number match the actual function defined in the plugin.
+You can also transfer data.
+Number of argument number must match the required number
+of arguments of the called function.

 **Arguments**

 * **plugin_name**: String.
-Plugin name.
+Name of the called plugin.
 * **plugin_op**: String.
 Name of plugin function (op).
 * **data**: data.
 Any of the supported primitive data types that can be transfered.